Skip to content

 Background

-With Dust…, I wanted us to be on a more equal footing than with the Enigmans.
-But it’s not perfect.
+But with Dust…, I wanted us to be on a more equal footing than with the Enigmans.
+Yet it’s not perfect.
 They do have faster than light travel, after all.
 In the first trilogy in that universe, I also establish that also they have fast terraforming methods which we just plain do not have.

 But for the purposes of this plot, I only needed the FTL travel bit.
 The Obolonks need it to get to us, naturally.
 And by only really focusing on that as being a major piece of technology way ahead of ours, I was able to add more relatability to the alien beings coming for a visit.